g5pw/port-wrapper/README.md

 `port-wrapper` is a script for MacPorts, aimed mainly at maintainers, trying to ease their workflow.

 ## What's included?
-Right now the wrapper supports:
+Right now the wrapper supports only ZSH and has:

   * Aliases, defined in `$XDG_CONFIG_DIR/port-wrapper/aliases.conf`
   * Auto-sudo on commands requiring it